Aviation safety: Human factors

 NASA air safety experiment (CID project).
 The airplane is a Boeing 720 testing a form of jet fuel, known as "antimisting kerosene", which formed a difficult-to-ignite gel when agitated violently, as in a crash.

 Human factors, including pilot error, are another potential set of factors, and currently the factor most commonly found in aviation accidents.
 Much progress in applying human factors analysis to improving aviation safety was made around the time of World War II by such pioneers as Paul Fitts and Alphonse Chapanis.
 However, there has been progress in safety throughout the history of aviation, such as the development of the pilot's checklist in 1937.
 CRM, or crew resource management, is a technique that makes use of the experience and knowledge of the complete flight crew to avoid dependence on just one crew member, and to improve pilot decision making.

 Pilot error and improper communication are often factors in the collision of aircraft.
 This can take place in the air (1978 Pacific Southwest Airlines Flight 182) (TCAS) or on the ground (1977 Tenerife disaster) (RAAS).
 The barriers to effective communication have internal and external factors.
 The ability of the flight crew to maintain situational awareness is a critical human factor in air safety.
 Human factors training is available to general aviation pilots and called single pilot resource management training.

 Failure of the pilots to properly monitor the flight instruments caused the crash of Eastern Air Lines Flight 401 in 1972.
-Controlled flight into terrain (CFIT), and error during take-off and landing can have catastrophic consequences, for example causing the crash of Prinair Flight 191 on landing, also in 1972.
+Controlled flight into terrain (CFIT) and errors during take-off and landing can have catastrophic consequences, for example causing the crash of Prinair Flight 191 on landing, also in 1972.